 Reinforce positive actions with feedback

 Reward systems exist because they are effective at motivating young learners.
-Of course, once a student is over 12 they become a bit silly and irrelevant, but for children under 12 any type of feedback or use of a reward will make the focus on the lesson and meeting the language objectives.
+Of course, once a student is over 12, they become a bit silly and irrelevant, but for children under 12, any feedback or use of a reward will make them focus on the lesson and meet the language objectives.

 Stick to concrete learning and avoid abstract topics

 Young learners of any language struggle with abstract topics.
-Try teaching a 6 year old why a specific object is “rare.”
-The more rare an object is, the higher it’s value.
-Young learners simply don’t understand these concepts of “value” and “rare” at such a young age.
-Children in general have difficulty with these sort of abstract ideas.
+Try teaching a 6-year-old why a specific object is “rare.”
+The more rare a thing is, the higher its value.
+Young learners don’t understand these concepts of “value” and “rare” at a young age.
+Children, in general, have difficulty with these sorts of abstract ideas.

-Even more so as if they are learning English as a second language.
-So instead, focus on concrete topics that you students can grasp.
-You can even use fun projects like having them collect example in the real world and share example in your lesson.
+Even more so if they are learning English as a second language, so instead, focus on concrete topics that your students can grasp.
+You can even use fun projects like having them collect examples in the real world and share examples in your lesson.

-- Students are beginning to develop their language ability and are able to share ideas with you as a teacher.
+- Students are beginning to develop their language ability and can share ideas with you as a teacher.